Charging payment Study 2025

 Contents of the Charging Payment Study

-Segmentation criteria:
+Segmentation characteristics:

 - Vehicle technology (AC/DC charging capacity, range)